 - Don’t hog the weights

 - Circuit training is great, but the gym is a public place and can get crowded.
-If there are a lot of people, don’t grab tons of equipment and take it off to a corner somewhere by yourself so you can do concentrated bicep curls in between bench reps in between your standing barbell press.
+If there are a lot of people, don’t grab tons of equipment and take it off to a corner somewhere by yourself so you can do bicep curls in between bench in between your standing barbell press.

 - Be kind, but not creepy